sturmlichtz/sturmlichtz/README.md

 ### Hi there 👋

-✨ __ ✨
-Here are some ideas to get you started:
+✨ Here are some ideas to get you started ✨ :

 - 🔭 I’m currently working on HTML, CSS, Bootstarp
 - 🌱 I’m currently learning JavaScript